 I categorize my shopping list into the following sections to make finding things easier and because this is the way I move around the grocery store.

 And that’s it!
 I’m all set to head to the grocery store 🙂

 This list is based on a typical trip to Stop & Shop and most of the time, I buy the Stop & Shop brand to save money.
 I also do not buy everything on this list each week.
 It’s just a master list for me to work from and some weeks I need to add to this based off the recipes I’m making.

 Produce: apples, bananas, berries, avocados, leafy greens, carrots, peppers, seasonal fruit, Brussels sprouts, asparagus, cauliflower, potatoes, sweet potatoes, onions, lemons, hummus

-Meat: chicken tenderloins, ground turkey/beef/chicken, bison, pork tenderloin, deli meat, bacon, chicken wings, turkey pepperoni
+Meat: boneless skinless chicken thighs, ground turkey/beef/chicken, bison, pork tenderloin, deli meat, bacon, chicken wings, turkey pepperoni

 Dairy: skim milk, eggs, egg whites, Laughing Cow cheese wedges, Two Good yogurt, sliced cheese, reduced fat shredded cheese, feta cheese, nonfat greek yogurt, unsalted butter

 - Condiments/Dressings: EVOO, white vinegar, no sugar added ketchup, mustard, salad dressing, pickles, BBQ sauce, sriracha sauce, Franks RedHot wing sauce